 We then went through each of the downstream topics and used topicctl to convert it to use in-rack replica placement.
 This topology still uses the same number of replicas (three in the Segment case), but these are in brokers in the same zone, which minimizes the amount of cross-AZ traffic.

-The migrations took up to 6 hours for our largest topics (there was a lot of data to transfer!), but we didn't notice any significant performance problems in our clusters while they were ongoing, which was great.
+The data migrations took up to 6 hours for our largest topics (there was a lot of data to transfer!), but we didn't notice any significant performance problems in our clusters while they were ongoing, which was great.

 After this was done, we eliminated 2 cross-zone transfers per message per topic.